acolominas/AWS-API-GW/README.md

 All API methods are developed in Python using lambdas.

 Physical images are stored in S3 Bucket and its metadata is stored in a DynamoDB table.
-The images stored are public and publicated.
+The images stored are public and publicated through Cloudfront.

 ### AWS Services Involved